datomusic/erpnext_foxycart_integration/README.md

 ### How to use

  - Install the app
- - Enable datafeed in Foxycart and set the URL to `http://<site>/api/method/erpnext_foxycart_integration.api.push`
+ - Enable datafeed in Foxycart and set the URL to `https://<site>/api/method/erpnext_foxycart_integration.api.push`
  - Set API key used in Foxycart in "Foxycart Settings"
  - Set other settings accordingly (If you don't set anything, some default values will be used)

- - If Product doesn't exist on ERPNext, new one will be created
+ Orders will be added as a Draft Sales Order with the correct Customer and Address and Items

 #### License